Whatsapp Icon

 Optimize Your Nutrition

 Good nutrition is key in supporting nerve health.
-Consuming a balanced diet rich in vitamins and minerals can bolster the body's defenses against neuropathy.
+Consuming a balanced diet rich in vitamins and minerals can bolster the body's defences against neuropathy.
 Specifically, foods high in B vitamins, antioxidants, and omega-3 fatty acids promote nerve repair and health.
 Some vegetarian sources include:

 • Leafy greens (for B vitamins and antioxidants)